Live Crawfish, Crayfish or Mudbugs ~ Cooking Crawfish in Crawfish Season

 These crustaceans from the superfamily known as Astacoidea and Paraastacoidea have been around for millions of years and will probably exist for millions of years into the future if our fresh waters do not become too polluted.

-Whether you are on the lookout to catch your own crawfish or merely wanted to know more about cooking crawfish, this is now crawfish season, so get out there and enjoy!
+Whether you are on the lookout to catch your own crawfish or merely wanted to know more about cooking crawfish, I hope you enjoyed this article.

 Where most crawfish are commercially farmed.